Visiting Disney World in 2026 - Tower of Terror in Hollywood Studios | Magic in the Planning

 Takumi-Tei in Epcot | magicintheplanning.comOctober

 • Weather: The weather shifts greatly in the month of October.
 We finally get some relief from the summer heat!
 The average high is 85 degrees, and the low is typically around 65 degrees.
-Rain is starting to let up as well as October marks the end of hurricane season.
+Rain is starting to let up, and October marks the end of hurricane season.

 • Crowds: The crowds in October will most likely be moderate and steady.
 While there are no major holiday weekends, Halloween festivities do bring many to the parks as well as Epcot’s Food and Wine Festival.